 From Ohio History Central

-Most people would not think of Ohio as a state that would yield a surprising variety of mineral specimens.
-However, there are many collectors who have assembled collections of museum-quality specimens.
+Most people would not think of Ohio as a state that would yield a surprising variety of mineral specimens; however, there are many Ohio collectors who have assembled collections of museum-quality specimens.
 Beautiful and colorful crystals of such minerals as calcite, celestite, pyrite, selenite gypsum, and sphalerite, among others, can be found along with small flakes of gold, colorful flint, and rare meteorites and diamonds.

 Minerals occur in a variety of areas in Ohio in association with sediments or sedimentary rocks.
-Many of them have crystallized from fluids that flowed through the rocks and deposited minerals in open spaces such as cracks or vugs.
-A well-known mineral district in the state is in northwestern Ohio (Findlay Arch mineral district) where sometimes-spectacular crystals of calcite, celestite, dolomite, fluorite, and others are present in small to large vugs in dolomites of Silurian age.
+Many of them have crystallized from fluids that flowed through the rocks and deposited minerals in open spaces.
+A well-known mineral district in the state is in northwestern Ohio (Findlay Arch mineral district) where sometimes-spectacular crystals of calcite, celestite, dolomite, fluorite, and others are present in small to large vugs—or cavities inside rocks—in dolomites of Silurian age.
 Unfortunately, natural outcrops of these rocks are rare in this glaciated area and most exposures are in quarries that dot the area.
 Many of these quarries are no longer open to the public for collecting.
-A small area in southern Ohio, in parts of Adams and Highland Counties, is called the Serpent Mound zinc district.
+A small area in southern Ohio, in parts of Adams and Highland counties, is called the Serpent Mound zinc district.
 It derives its name from the presence of the mineral sphalerite, which is a major ore of zinc.
 However, it is not known to be in economic quantities in this area.
-Other minerals, including calcite and barite occur in this district along with geodes.
+Other minerals, including calcite and barite, occur in this district along with geodes.
 Rocks of Pennsylvanian age in eastern Ohio are known for hematite nodules, petrified wood, and ironstone septarian concretions.
 Pyrite and marcasite crystals occur in association with the Olentangy Shale and Ohio Shale in the outcrops of these units in southern, central, and northern Ohio.

 Detailed information on the occurrence and collecting of minerals in Ohio is given in the book Minerals of Ohio, published by the Division of Geological Survey.
 Collectors should always ask permission from the landowner before collecting fossils, minerals, or other specimens.
-Many spectacular specimens of Ohio minerals are on display at the Ohio Historical Society and at other natural history museums in the state.
+Many spectacular specimens of Ohio minerals are on display at the Ohio History Connection and at other natural history museums in the state.